chqzeng/MODISNN/README.md

 ## Setup
-there are a few geospatial python packages are relied to run this program.
+There are a few geospatial python packages are relied to run this program.
 It is recommended that you use `Anaconda` to build an exclusive python enviornment for MODISNN. here are some suggested steps if you are note familiar with Anaconda:
 - install Anaconda, [Installation Guide](https://docs.anaconda.com/anaconda/install/)
-- create an environment within anaconda: `create
+- create a conda environment: `conda create -n modisnn python`
+- enter the new enviroment: `conda activate modisnn`
+- install the required packages: `conda install -c conda-forge matplotlib numpy pandas gdal netcdf4`

 ## Usage
 The package can be cloned into a directory with:
 `git clone https://github.com/chqzeng/MODISNN`
 or you can manually download this repository and unzip to a local directory

-and then run the MODISNN in one of the following two approaches:
+within the `modisnn` conda environment or other similar setup, run the MODISNN in one of the following two approaches:
 ### 1. input spectra as a table

 ### 2. input spectra as an image